aguaviva/ble_gamepa_mod/README.md

 # ble_gamepa_mod

-Add BLE support to a gamepad.
+Add BLE support to any gamepad.
+Works on Windows, Android and Linux.

+## Disclaimer

+Make sure you know what you are doing as I wont have much time to explain/document the project any further.

 ## Requires